valorisa/Script_Update_VirtualBox_for_macOS/README.md

 cd /Users/$(logname)/Downloads

-sudo rm -iRv ./VirtualBox\ 7.* #Optional line, only if you have already a 'VirtualBox' directory in 'Downloads'
+sudo rm -iRv ./VirtualBox\ 6.* & sudo rm -iRv ./VirtualBox\ 7.* #Optional line, only if you have already a 'VirtualBox' directory in 'Downloads'

 mkdir VirtualBox\ "$nv"\ Build\ "$nb"